-Everyone aged 18 and over can now be vaccinated against COVID-19, so please don’t delay.
+Everyone aged 16 and over can now be vaccinated against COVID-19 in our area, so please don’t delay.
 You do not need to wait to be contacted by the NHS.
-You can book your vaccine using the National Booking System or you can attend a local walk-in clinic.
+You can book your vaccine using the National Booking Service or you can attend a local walk-in clinic.
 If you are under 18, please make sure the walk-in clinic you plan to attend offers vaccination for people your age.
 You can find a full list of walk-in clinics here.
 You may also be contacted by your GP to book your vaccination.

 When you come for your vaccination, please bring a face covering, your booking reference or NHS number if you know it, and remember to eat and drink before your appointment.

 Vaccinating young adults approaching 18

 From the age of 17 ¾, 3 months before your 18th birthday, you can book a vaccination appointment using the National Booking Service or by calling 119.
 Alternatively, you can attend a walk-in clinic that is offering vaccinations to people aged 17 ¾ year olds at www.grabajab.net.
 Please ensure that the clinic you plan to attend is offering vaccines to people aged 17 ¾ before you attend.
 You may also be invited to be vaccinated by your GP.

 Young people aged 16 to 17 ¾ can have their vaccination at some walk-in clinics or you may be contacted by your GP.
 You can find a list of our walk-in clinics at www.grabajab.net.
 Please ensure that the clinic you plan to attend is offering vaccination to people aged 16 and over before you attend.
 We are working on additional vaccination options for people aged 16-17 ¾ and will update this page when those plans are finalised.

 Young people in this age group are currently being offered their first dose of the COVID-19 vaccine and we are waiting for national guidance about second doses.